Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message**: Properties of a PATCH request body must not be {0}.
 PATCH operation: '{1}' Model Definition: '{2}' Property: '{3}'

 **Description**: A request parameter of the Patch Operation must not have a required/default value.
-Since the discriminator value must be required, the discriminator value is an exception and can be marked as required.
+But it's allowed when all required properties are marked as discriminator, because the discriminator must be required.

 **CreatedAt** : N/A